Slave rebellion and resistance in the United States: Women and resistance

 Gender played an imperative role in the treatment of slaves ranging from selling, harassment and expectations.
 Women showed resistance in different, but significant ways compared to men due to different expectations.
-For example, there were less women who would runaway due to the responsibilities as mothers and primary caretakers of their home.
+For example, there were fewer women who would runaway due to the responsibilities as mothers and primary caretakers of their home.

 Religion was utilised by enslaved African American women as a framework for resistance.
 The Bible was used to critique slavery and the conduct of slaveholders.
 Knowledge of the Bible allowed for enslaved women to gain social capital and become influential members of their communities by leading prayer meetings.

 Escape

 Harriet Tubman was one notable leader for slaves who made the perilous journey to escape towards freedom.

 The most common forms of resistance was self-emancipation—escaping an enslaver's control either temporarily or permanently.
 The legal condition of fugitive slaves in the United States was a major hot-button political issue in antebellum America.
 In the years immediately prior to the American Civil War, collective escape actions called stampedes became increasingly common.